pwilthew/Systems-Security/Buffer-Overflow/README.md

 > The files getscore.c and score.txt are provided.
 > Submit the source code of your exploit generator.

+## Goal

+Run the program as a non-privileged user and become root.

+## Notes

+The getscore binary should have permissions 755 (-rwsr-xr-x) with *setuid* enabled. *setuid* will allow us to escalate privileges when exploiting the binary.

 Note that these RedHat versions do not have `yum` installed, and therefore, it is not possible to install Python 2.7 or better (yes, they have Python 2.2; this made me realize the greatness in Python 2.7+).